Photography Events 2018

 - Enriching portfolio reviews are performed by publishers, editors, curators, agencies, and more.
 This includes an Open Portfolio night attended by hundreds of people.

 - A fine print auction features images for sale from around the world.
 As FotoFest’s primary fundraiser, the auction is a win-win situation.
-Participants have the opportunity to walk away with art of their own, while the funds funnel back into everything that makes the festival great.
+Participants have the opportunity to walk away with the art of their own, while the funds funnel back into everything that makes the festival great.

 More information: Fotofest.org